ryansolid/dom-expressions/packages/babel-plugin-jsx-dom-expressions/README.md

 This plugin also supports JSX Fragments with `<></>` notation.
 These will be compiled to arrays.
 The fragment syntax provides the convenience of being able to use the template syntax to wrap expressions.

-## SVG

-There is basic SVG support with this library.
-Most element attributes should work but no support for namespaces yet.

 ## Acknowledgements

 The concept of using JSX to DOM instead of html strings and context based binding usually found in these libraries was inspired greatly by [Surplus](https://github.com/adamhaile/surplus).